UCL-ARC/git-novice-vscode/episodes/04-changes.md

 If we look at the contents of our `recipes` folder, we will still see just one file called `guacamole.md`.
-That's because Git saves information about files' history in the special `.git` directory mentioned earlier so that our filesystem doesn't become cluttered
+That's because Git saves information about files' history in the special `.git` directory mentioned earlier so that our file system doesn't become cluttered
 (and so that we can't accidentally edit or delete an old version).

 <img src="fig/04-i1-recipes-file-explorer.JPG" alt="04-i1-recipes-file-explorer" width=50%>

 ::::::::::::::::::::::::::::::::::::::::::::::::::

 Now suppose Alfredo adds more information to the file as shown below.
-You can copy and paste either all the five lines, or the three lines of ingredients, into your VS Code editor.
+You can copy and paste either all the five lines, or the three lines of ingredients, into your VS Code editor (or in Windows explorer, using another text editor of your choice).

 ```output
 # Guacamole